A topic from the subject of Organic Chemistry in Chemistry.

 Significance:

-This experiment demonstrates the regio- and stereoselective addition of water across an alkene, which is a fundamental reaction in organic chemistry.
+This experiment demonstrates the regio- and stereoselective addition of water across an alkene, a fundamental reaction in organic chemistry.
 The formation of alcohols is crucial for the synthesis of pharmaceuticals, fragrances, and other industrially important compounds.
 The hydroboration-oxidation reaction offers a versatile and efficient method for the preparation of alcohols.

 Share on: